enc/terminal-time-tracker/README.md

 ```

 Note: alias-aware completion works once you have installed the shell completion script for your shell (see earlier examples for Zsh/Bash/Fish/PowerShell).
 The completion logic is best-effort and safe: it will not remove other suggestions from the list; it only ensures alias-provided values appear among the candidates (often at the front) so they are easy to select.

+### Curate completion names

+Run `tt completion review` to triage new customers and projects discovered in your journal files.
+The command opens a small TUI where you can:

+- Use `tab` to switch between the customer and project panes.
+- Move with arrow keys (or `j`/`k`), space to select multiple rows, and `a` / `enter` to approve or `i` to ignore the selected entries.
+- Changes are written back to `~/.tt/config.yaml` under `completion.allow.*` / `completion.ignore.*` so future completion requests stay clean.

+Alias-provided values still show up first even if they are not yet approved, making it easy to use an alias while you curate the canonical lists.

 ## Security / Safety
 - Generated completion scripts are just shell scripts.
 Inspect them if you are concerned before sourcing or installing.